What is the main source of law authorising this entity form?

 Main documents required

-An incorporation document containing the bylaws shall be executed by (i) public deed before a notary public; or (ii) private document with signatures authorized before a notary public, which thereafter must be notarized (“protocolizado”) in the records of said notary.
+An incorporation document containing the bylaws is executed by (i) public deed before a notary public; or (ii) private document with signatures authorised before a notary public, which thereafter must be notarised (protocolizado) in the records of said notary.
 The incorporation public deed must be executed in Spanish; the private instrument may be in double columns setting out the Spanish language provisions and foreign language equivalent.

-An abstract of the incorporation document, which must be authorized by the same notary public before whom the incorporation document was granted.
+An abstract of the incorporation document, which must be authorised by the same notary public before whom the incorporation document was granted.

 Involvement of notary, company register, governmental authorities

-The abstract of the incorporation deed must be registered in the Registry of Commerce of the Real Estate Registrar (“Registro de Comercio del Conservador de Bienes Raíces”) of the SpA’s domicile and published in the Official Gazette (“Diario Oficial”) within 1 month as from the date of the incorporation document.
+The abstract of the incorporation deed must be registered in the Registry of Commerce of the Real Estate Registrar (Registro de Comercio del Conservador de Bienes Raíces) of the SpA's domicile and published in the Official Gazette (Diario Oficial) within sixty (60) days from the date of the incorporation document.
 Upon registration and publication of the abstract, the SpA is deemed validly in existence from the date of the incorporation document.

 Timing (estimate)

-Registration and publication of the abstract usually takes approximately 5 business days from the execution of the incorporation document.
+Registration and publication of the abstract usually takes approximately five (5) business days from the execution of the incorporation document.

 Main costs, including registration and similar fees (excluding legal fees)

-The notary fees usually range from USD150 to USD500 approx., and the registration fees usually range from USD40 to USD400, both depending on the entity’s capital.
-If the entity’s capital exceeds USD200,000 approx., the publication fee is USD70 approx. (under that amount, the publication has no cost).
+The notary fees usually range from USD100 to USD400 approx., and the registration fees usually range from USD15 to USD300 approx., both depending on the entity's capital.
+If the entity's capital exceeds USD200,000 approx., the publication fee is USD70 approx. (under that amount, the publication has no cost).

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?